FoundLab-PoweredByGoogleCloud/F2F-RAAT/f2f-raat-spec/F2F-RAAT/decision_model.md

 A decision SHALL be valid only if:

 - It references immutable identifiers: `DecisionID`, `PolicyID`, `CapsuleHash`, `FactDigest`, `RuntimeVersion`.
-- It includes a bounded, schema-defined `Effects[]` list, each effect being policy-enumerated.
+- It includes a bounded, schema-defined `Effects` structure (Map), each effect being policy-enumerated.
 - It is reproducible by re-executing the deterministic function over the same inputs.

 ## Economic Binding